hyperledgerkochi/KochiOrgBook/docs/gf_info/master_doc.md

 1. The list of Controlled Documents in Appendix A, as well as each Controlled Document on that list, MAY be revised independently from the KOBPIU Governance Framework
 Master Document (the present document).
-2. A Controlled Document MUST be stored in and use the change control mechanisms established by the official KOBPIU Code Repository **(Check again)** at the permanent location for the document published in Appendix A.
+2. A Controlled Document MUST be stored in and use the change control mechanisms established by the official KOBPIU Code Repository  at the permanent location for the document published in Appendix A.
 3. Proposed revisions MUST be subject to a minimum 30 day public review period publicly announced by the KOBPIU Foundation.
 4. Revisions to a Controlled Document MUST be approved by the KOBPIU Board of Trustees after the conclusion of the public review period and before the revision takes effect.